eezstreet/SWATEliteForce/README.md

 # KNOWN ISSUES #
   * Yes, the game is HARD AS NAILS.
 It's supposed to be.
 It's a police simulator and meant to train SWAT operators.
+  * If you're missing equipment in Singleplayer, note that you need to unlock it first.
   * Not working when you launch the .bat?
 The whole SEF folder is supposed to be copied to your SWAT 4 folder.
 Please review the HOW TO INSTALL section.
   * You cannot select Barricaded Suspects, VIP Escort or Rapid Deployment.
 Intentional!
 This mod is only meant for CO-OP play and we don't balance the equipment to suit those modes.
   * TOC won't reply when an AI-controlled officer reports something.
 There's lots of code that needs to be altered to make this work.
   * Seems to crash in specific circumstances on doors, such as trying to blow a door that's currently being closed.
 Not sure if it's an original game bug.
+  * You can't actually fire the sniper rifle in Multiplayer yet.
+  * Sometimes crashes with a RotateActorAction, for reasons that aren't known.
+  * Officers sometimes won't shoot suspects if they're very close to them.
+It's a problem in the original game as well.
   * Officers sometimes ignore orders, you might have to issue a command two or three times.
 Problem of the original game.
   * Officers sometimes ignore orders and say something like "I'm busy."
 This is a problem of the original game; they sometimes can see suspects where the player can't.
   * Throws an assertion when an officer ordered to restrain a civilian is ordered to disarm a bomb.
 Nothing I've changed would've caused it, so again, probably an issue with the original game.
 Also harmless.